huntertran/blogengine-aspnetcore/homework.md

 ## Course 6: Configuration and deployment

-- Configuration on mulitple environments
+- Configuration on multiple environments
 - Framework-dependent vs Self-contained deployment
 - Deploy on Windows
 - Deploy on Linux